Names, numbers, needs: ART in action

 Over coming issues throughout 2014, Education Gazette will be examining a few schools that are successfully putting ART and the Vocational Pathways to use.
 This month, deputy principal of South Otago High School Paul McDowall speaks about tailoring learning to the economic needs of the region, and more importantly, to individual students.

-South Otago High School Deputy Principal, Paul McDowall, works with students Ashleigh Awanui (right) and Mananui Keane (left) as part of their Tikanga course.
-The course is one of many approaches SOHS is taking to make learning relevant to students and raise academic achievement.
+The Tikanga course is one of many approaches SOHS is taking to make learning relevant to students and raise academic achievement.

 The ART 2013-2017 (Achievement, Retention, Transitions) initiative was put in place in response to the Government Better Public Service challenge that was recently issued: 85 per cent of 18-year-olds gaining NCEA Level 2 or equivalent.